 The vision for the Children's Cancer Centre

-Currently, our cancer wards and day care services are in different buildings in the older parts of the GOSH estate, meaning it can take up to 20 minutes to get between them.
-Some of the buildings are over 30 years old and some of the sickest patients undergoing chemotherapy, are treated in Safari Ward in the 1930’s Southwood Building.
+The Children’s Cancer Centre will be a step change for our cancer services.
+Currently, the cancer wards and day care services are spread across different buildings in the older parts of the GOSH estate, meaning it can take up to 20 minutes to get between them.
+Some of the buildings are over 30 years old, with some of the hospital’s most seriously ill patients undergoing chemotherapy being treated in Safari Ward in the 1930’s Southwood Building.

-Our new centre will include cancer wards, cancer day care, new theatres and intensive care units meaning the specialist teams needed for our patients can all work more closely together.
+The new Children’s Cancer Centre will bring together the different services needed for specialist cancer care, allowing teams to work more closely together.
 This will improve the quality of our care, reduce risk and allow rapid access in emergencies.
+These services will also support other specialities from across GOSH, meaning everyone will benefit.

 Responding to feedback from children and young people

-This new facility will mark a step change in the environment we are able to offer.
+This new facility will transform the environment we are able to offer.
 With state-of-the-art single, en-suite rooms which have specialist ventilation and space for parents and carers to stay, children will feel at ease and have room to play and do normal activities.
 The new centre will also facilitate research and increase our capacity to see and treat patients from across the UK and beyond.

-The designs for the centre reflect what children and young people who have been patients at GOSH tell us they want.
-This includes independence, choice and control, privacy, a home-from-home environment, interactive art and technology, nature to be accessible, and social spaces.
+The designs for the centre reflect the preferences of the children and young people who have been treated at GOSH; they are at the very heart of all the designs.
+This includes independence, choice and control, privacy, a home-from-home environment, interactive art and technology, accessible green spaces and nature, and social spaces.

 Creating a new entrance for the hospital

-Alongside the clinical services, the new building gives us the opportunity to create a new entrance for the hospital and to create a new school for all children who come to GOSH.
+Alongside the clinical services, the new building gives us the opportunity to create a new entrance for the hospital, as well as a new school for all children who come to GOSH.
 Based on the ground floor, the school will be highly visible, ensuring that children and parents know that education will be part of everyday life while they stay at hospital.
 The school includes a performance space and dedicated areas for children according to their age and key stage.
 There are also treatment rooms so instead of having to return to their wards, children can receive treatment easily while at school.

 Outside space for children

-Outside space is a key part of the new building.
-An accessible roof terrace will mean children and their families can play and relax.
+Outside space is a key part of the design.
+An accessible roof terrace will mean children and their families can play and relax whilst enjoying some time outdoors.
 There are also plans for an Enchanted Forest area with immersive activities to encourage imagination, play and exploration, and a Secret Garden for rest and contemplation.
-Balconies will also provide much-needed breakout space for staff and families to play and rest.
+Balconies will also provide much-needed breakout space for staff and families.

 Help build the Children’s Cancer Centre